NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 #### Uploading via In-System Programmer (ISP)

-If you are uploading firmware using the programmer, you then go to Sketch --> Upload Using Programmer.
+If you are uploading firmware using the in-system programmer, you then go to Sketch --> Upload Using Programmer.
 After several seconds, you learn whether you succeeded or failed.
 Hopefully it worked!

 ![Upload using programmer](https://media.githubusercontent.com/media/NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/master/Documentation/images/UploadUsingProgrammer.png)